ckoning/2016-01-incoming-self-assessment/README.md

 Solutions are submitted via [Pull Request](https://help.github.com/articles/using-pull-requests).
 Follow these steps:

 1. From **your fork**, select `Pull Requests` and then create a `New pull request`.
 2. STOP. *Before* you `Click to create a pull request for this comparison` you must **adjust the target branch** (aka `base branch`) to be your username.
-Once chagned, the pull-request heading should look like this:
+Once changed, the pull-request heading should look like this:

   > telegraphacademy:username ... username:master